OTVGroup/Test/README.md

           margin-bottom: 10px;
         "
       >
-        Swipe to explore our latest shows & YouTube livestreams.
+        Swipe to explore our latest shows.
       </p>

       <div